-To earn credit in a course, students must achieve a passing grade, and not have more than nine (9) unexcused absences per course, per semester.
 Students are expected to attend classes whenever classes are scheduled; however, the school recognizes that sickness and emergency situations do occur that require a student to be occasionally absent from classes.

-Students transferring into NHS after the 20th day of a semester, who are not transferring from another academic setting, are ineligible to receive credit for courses taken during the semester, as the students have already exceeded the attendance limit.
+For students transferring into NHS after the 20th day of a semester, who are not transferring from another academic setting, a team will convene to decide whether or not a student is eligible to achieve credit in the courses assigned, as the students have already exceeded the attendance limit.